datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Load Balancing
 ==============

-In most scenarios, you'll actually want to set up a processing pipeline that's transparent to the `sender`, not the receiver.
+In many scenarios, you'll actually want to set up a processing pipeline that's transparent to the `sender`, not the receiver.
 We'll show how this can be done by creating a load balancer in front of the receiver.